CV examples

 Do I need an acting CV?

-For the majority of roles in the UK, a CV is essential for auditions and to capture the attention of casting directors.
+In the UK, a CV is necessary for most roles to get auditions and catch the eye of casting directors.
 A CV is your professional portfolio, showcasing your experience, training, and skills to industry professionals.
+Explore our blog for more ideas on how to kickstart your career.

 How long should my acting CV be?

-When writing a CV in the UK, aim for 1-2 pages.
+In general, your CV should be no more than 1-2 pages.
 Focus on essential details, and follow the sections highlighted in this CV example guide.
 Emphasise your recent and relevant work experience, courses and any accomplishments relevant to your job-specific CV.
+Discover more insights about how long your CV should be.

 How should my acting CV look?